molresa/truegear_audio_driver/README.md

 # TrueGear Suit Audio Driver

-This is a fork of the Audio Driver for the TrueGear Suit done by ...
+This is a fork of the Audio Driver for the TrueGear Suit done by xkeyC

 It's already working nicely to transcribe audio to vibration but I wanted to do some slight modification to it to make it better.
 So here the reason of this fork.